 Vanilla Kouign-Amann

 Kouign-Amann roughly translates to ‘butter cake’ in the Breton language, and after you eat one of these heavenly, flaky French pastries you’ll understand why.
-While the ingredient list is very simple, making these pastries involves a complex process of layering butter, dough and sugar to create a perfectly crisp and caramelized outside while the inside stays soft and tender.
+While the ingredient list is very simple, making these pastries involves a complex process of layering butter, dough and vanilla sugar to create a perfectly crisp and caramelized outside while the inside stays soft and tender.
 This multi-step recipe is perfect when you need to procrastibake with on and off distractions during a long project.

 Ingredients